-The Virgin Mobile Beyond Talk Unlimited plan (*Est. $35 per month and up) isn't the cheapest prepaid plan available for unlimited talk, text and data.
-But if you're more likely to text or tweet than place a voice call, the carrier offers plans with unlimited text and data and either 300 anytime talk minutes (Est. $35 per month) or 1,200 anytime talk minutes (Est. $45 per month).
+The Virgin Mobile Beyond Talk Unlimited plan (Est. $35 per month and up) isn't the cheapest prepaid plan available for unlimited talk, text and data.
+However, if you're more likely to text or tweet than place a voice call, the carrier offers plans with unlimited text and data and either 300 anytime talk minutes (Est. $35 per month) or 1,200 anytime talk minutes (Est. $45 per month).
 4G speed is included where available, but is limited to 2.5 GB per month (after that, you are throttled back to 3G speeds).

 Virgin Mobile earns average ratings for voice quality and customer service at J.D.
 Power and Associates, PCMag.com and other respected customer surveys.
 Virgin Mobile is owned by Sprint and uses that company's cellular network.
 However, while Sprint customers can roam off-network via Verizon, no off-network roaming of any kind is available with Virgin Mobile.
-Since the Sprint network, so coverage may be an issue.
+Since the Sprint network is relatively small, coverage could be an issue for some.

 Boost Mobile ($50 per month and up) is another Sprint-owned prepaid cell phone-plan provider.
 It ranks tops in purchase satisfaction among prepaid providers in a J.D.
 Power and Associates survey of more than 8,500 cell phone users.
 It also scores well in reviews by TopTenReviews.com and PrepaidReviews.com.

 Like Virgin Mobile, Boost Mobile offers the latest Apple iPhone 5s (Est. $550) and 5c (Est. $450), but only older or mid-grade-performing Android devices.
 Unlike Virgin Mobile, it also offers BlackBerry support and the BlackBerry Curve 9310 (Est. $80) smartphone.